The Awakening Theory

 In pre-awakening times many of the economic conditions and political conditions of the world would repeat.
 Leaders would come and go.
 People had only limited recognition of how bad any leader was or how things could improve.
 The leaders fought things out and people were vassals.
 It is not surprising that we went from war to war, dynasty to dynasty.

-If we have the Awakening are we now “enlightened” then why does there continue to be war and disease?
+Why does there continue to be war and disease?

 I am not saying that the awakening is something that is an ending point.
 It is more of a starting point to our eventual enlightening.